SymfonyCasts/symfony-ux/sfcasts/turbo/frame-redirect.md

 In the admin area... this is *not* what we want.
 And things are getting a bit complicated as a result of us *really* pushing for the best possible user experience.

-So let's stops and think.
+So let's stop and think.
 When we load the form from the product show page and hit edit, we *do* want this form to submit *into* the frame.
 But when we load that same form in the product admin area, we kind of just want this to behave like *normal*, by submitting *to* the entire page.
 Could we do that?
 Could we make the same form